OCA/connector/connector/doc/guides/multiprocessing.rst

 used.

 .. note:: The ``openerp-connector-worker`` should not be launched
-          alongside OpenERP when the latter does not run in multiprocess mode, because the interprocess signaling would not be done.
+          alongside Odoo when the latter does not run in multiprocess mode, because the interprocess signaling would not be done.

 .. hint:: The Magento Connector's buildout contains builtin commands to launch the workers: